shekhang/ShoppingCartTestCode/README.md

 <id> as item id
 <name> as name of the item
 <price> as the price of the time
-<type> which are nothing for normal items, and 'bogo' for buy one get one free items
+<type> which are nothing for normal items, and 'bogo' for buy one get one free item

 Here is the example :